 Love at First Bite (1979)

-Love at First Bite Official Trailer #1 – George Hamilton Movie (1979) HD, Movieclips Trailer Vault, http://www.youtube.com
+Love at First Bite Official Trailer #1 – George Hamilton Movie (1979) HD, Movieclips Trailer Vault

 Bram Stoker’s Dracula (1992)

-Bram Stoker’s Dracula – Official® Trailer [HD], TrailersPlaygroundHD, http://www.youtube.com
+Bram Stoker’s Dracula – Official® Trailer [HD], TrailersPlaygroundHD

-Dracula: Dead and Loving It – Trailer #1, Warner Bros, www.youtube.com
+Dracula: Dead and Loving It – Trailer #1, Warner Bros

-But if none of the above films appeal to you to watch on this famous Count there is a huge list of Dracula films in the Internet.
-However, on actor I feel would have been terrific in this role due to this distinctive voice and presence, is Ricardo Montalban, who would no doubt be a pain in the neck wanting a costume head to foot in Corinthian Leather.
+But if none of the above films appeals to you to watch on this famous Count there is a huge list of Dracula films on the Internet.
+However, on the actor I feel would have been terrific in this role due to this distinctive voice and presence, is Ricardo Montalban, who would no doubt be a pain in the neck wanting a costume head to foot in Corinthian Leather.

 Characters in Costume Blogathon 2016 No 22

 This is my entry for Characters in Costume blogathon run by Christina Wehner and the Into the Writerlea blogs.
-Other reviews with these casts include Dynasty (Stephanie Beacham and George Hamilton), The Naked Gun Films (Leslie Nielson), John Wick (Keanu Reeves ) and International Velvet.
-(Anthony Hopkins).
-More films with Hopkins and Reeves have been added since writing this.
+Other reviews with these casts include Stephanie Beacham in Dynasty (with George Hamilton), and The Colbys.
+The Naked Gun Films stars Leslie Nielson.
+Keanu Reeves stars in the John Wick trilogy, Point Break, The Lake House and more.
+Winona Ryder stars in Destination Wedding (with Keanu Reeves) and in Stranger Things.
+Anthony Hopkins stars in International Velvet., Westworld and Hitchcock.
+Susan Saint James stars in McMillan and Wife.